-What now?
-Check out the complete list of classes on the fall registration form let us know what other opportunities for faith growth might interest you, and continue to pray for God’s leading in your faith journey.
+Complete a registration form to let us know what other opportunities for faith growth might interest you, and continue to pray for God’s leading in your faith journey.

-Click here to view and print a registration form.
+Click here to complete the registration form online.
 Registration forms are also available outside Pastor Carrie’s office.